Blue, black, red, brown, gray, black and white, brindle

 We hope you have enjoyed this overview of the Pug Pit designer breed.
 This is a sweet-natured, loyal, and protective pooch that will be happy to spend their days by your side.
 They enjoy an active lifestyle, a good cuddle, and even the bigger pups will happily sit on your lap.

-Overall, this breed has average care requirements, but training can be more difficult.
+Overall, the Pug Pit has average care requirements, but training can be more difficult.
 If you are a first-time dog owner and you have your heart set on this pup, we recommend seeking professional help with obedience and behavioral training, as well as socialization.
-Taking the time to teach them proper behavior at a young age will ensure all their good qualities are at the forefront of your new and amazing pet!
+Taking the time to teach your Pug Pit proper behavior at a young age will ensure all their good qualities are at the forefront of your new and amazing pet!

 Featured Image Credit: SikorskiFotografie, Shutterstock